gfrison/gfrison.github.io/_patents/collations-for-search.md

 During the product’s name parsing from the catalog, all particles are parsed, tokenized and finally stored in a _in-memory Set_ (bloom filters).

 ## N-Grams extraction from search query
-An n-gram is a contiguous sequence of n words[2].
+An n-gram is a contiguous sequence of n words.
 In the above example could you suggest me vanilla ice cream for my party the collation vanilla ice cream will be exploded as: `vanilla ice cream`, `ice cream`, `vanilla ice`, `ice` , `cream`.

 The system will weight the filtered items according to their length: longer first.
 More consecutive collations terms’ are detected, better the search output will be. therefore, at the end the search output will look like this: